The Biden administration wants to finally deal with our lead pipe problem

 No maps of lead service lines

-Like many U.S. bridges, roads and ports, America’s water systems are old.
+Like many U.S. bridges, roads, and ports, America’s water systems are old.
 Much of the drinking water infrastructure in older cities was built before 1950, before researchers started to grapple with the toxicity of lead.

 Most American cities have countless miles of lead service lines buried beneath streets and sidewalks and feeding into people’s homes.
 Utilities don’t know where many of these aging lines are and don’t have enough data to map them.
-Replacing them will require significant analysis, modeling, data and some guesswork.
+Replacing them will require significant analysis, modeling, data, and some guesswork.

 Old service lines have repeatedly caused lead poisoning outbreaks in places like Washington, D.C.; Flint, Michigan; and Newark, New Jersey.
 The chemistry is a bit different in each case.